Sensory processing support · Provider listing

 Common questions

-How do I know if my child might benefit from sensory processing support?
+How do I know if my child has sensory processing disorder, and can Cooee Speech Pathology diagnose it?

 Is this your clinic?
 Claim your listing to update availability whenever it changes.
 Free, no payment.
 Claim in 30 seconds →